cocos/cocos-docs/en/editor/publish/build-guide.md

 #### Build resources

-This step generates project resource files other than scripts, as scripts are compiled and processed separately as special files.
+This step generates project resource files other than scripts, since scripts are compiled and processed separately as special files.
 The resources are re-serialized after deserialization is performed during the packaging process to reduce the package size after packaging.
-Multiple serialized JSONs are combined into a single file based on the JSON grouping information collated from the previous data, e.g. the serialized files of the `texture` resource are all packaged into a single `json` file.
+Multiple serialized JSONs are combined into a single file based on the JSON grouping information collated from the previous data, e.g. the serialized files of the `texture` resource are all packaged into a single JSON file.

 ## Building of each platform

-Build provides hook functions that build the lifecycle, which is convenient for developers to participate in the building during different processing periods of the building and affect the building result.
+The Build process provides hook functions that build the lifecycle, which is convenient for developers to participate in the building during different processing periods of the building and affect the building result.
 At the same time, the build also provides a way for developers to directly add some custom build options.
 The corresponding new parameters can be displayed directly in the **Build** panel through simple configuration.
 For details, please refer to the [Extending Build Process](custom-build-plugin.md) documentation.
 The build options injected by the build plugin will be stored in `options.packages[pkgName]`, the current way of writing option parameters built through the command line also needs to follow this rule.
 The rules for the corresponding parameters can be referenced by clicking **Export Build Config** at the top right of the **Build** panel.

 ### Compilation/generation process of each platform